 I have always loved Chelsea Flower Show and have attended for the last couple of decades initially as an awestruck punter and latterly as journalist, broadcaster, Royal correspondent, RHS Judge and Council Member.
 I have seen it early in the morning, late at night after all the crowds have left and in the middle of baking hot public days.

 This, however, is only the second time that I have been there as an exhibitor.
-The first time was a garden I did for the Daily Express in 199 and now this year, 2017.
-It happened very fast and at the last minute when I was invited to design a sound themed garden for a collaboration between the RHS and Radio Two.
+The first time was a garden I did for the Daily Express in 1999 and the second in 2017.
+This most recent happy encounter happened very fast and at the last minute when I was invited to design a sound themed garden for a collaboration between the RHS and Radio Two.
 This was the to be the Zoe Ball Listening Garden.